Environment

 Grass cover

 Sowing begins in October after the harvest, with a mixture of oats, vetch and clover.
-This combination allows weeds to colonise, aerates the soil and improves microbial life.
+This combination allows weeds to colonise, the soil to aerate and microbial life to improve.
 In the spring, when the seedlings are growing strongly, they are rolled to channel the growth and create a carpet of vegetation.

 The Bedrenne vineyards have carried on the family tradition for 5 generations.
 They are now run by Monique Bedrenne and her son.
 Keen to continue to develop the business while limiting its environmental impact, they naturally decided to convert the vineyard to integrated agriculture.

-Since 2019 the vineyard has been HVE certified, and we have decided to plant hedges and fruit trees around the plots.
+Since 2019, the vineyard has been HEV certified, and we have decided to plant hedges and fruit trees around the plots.
 Our seven beehives are set up in our orchard to help pollinate our trees.

 Our park and garden are maintained by our goat and sheep, who make the most of the tall grasses in our orchard.